 Kingston Canvas Select

 If you’re looking for a microSD card that you can rely on for high-definition video and detailed photos, look no further than the Canvas Select by Kingston.
-This one comes with a microSD card and SD adapter so that you can also use it for photos and video in a real DSLR camera.
+This one comes with a microSD card and SD adapter so that you can also use it for photos and videos in a real DSLR camera.

 Samsung PRO Endurance